Home > Blog

 Prostate cancer is one of the most common cancers, affecting millions of men worldwide.
 While the risk increases with age, it’s essential to understand that prostate cancer doesn’t only impact older men.

-Unfortunately, myths and misconceptions about prostate cancer abound, which can potentially lead to delayed diagnosis and treatment.
-And that’s vital because prostate cancer is the second-leading cause of cancer death in American men.
+Unfortunately, myths and misconceptions about prostate cancer abound, which can potentially lead to delayed diagnosis and treatment, and that’s vital because prostate cancer is the second most common cancer in American men.

-And the problem is expected to get worse.
-According to JAMA Network, “The number of people diagnosed with prostate cancer will more than double worldwide over the next 2 decades, from 1.4 million in 2020 to 2.9 million by 2040.”
+The problem is expected to get worse.
+According to JAMA Network, “The number of males diagnosed with prostate cancer will more than double worldwide over the next 2 decades, from 1.4 million in 2020 to 2.9 million by 2040.”

 Still, while it can be deadly, most men diagnosed with prostate cancer do not die from it.
 Early detection is critical for good outcomes.